se-edu/addressbook-level3/docs/UserGuide.md

    A GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type a command in the command box and press Enter to execute it.
+For example, type **`help`** and press Enter to open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.